hamada-g/blue-lab/docs/lab-journal.md

 - Logged into the wazuh-server VM
 - Verified that internet connectivity by IP and DNS resolution were working from the guest OS
 - Observed that ping to the host-side NAT gateway (10.10.10.1) failed despite working outbound connectivity
+- Updated the Ubuntu system and installed basic utilities successfully
+- Verified the server is ready for pre-install preparation

 ### Decisions Made
 - The project will start as a simple security monitoring lab.